samareshbera/osm-free5gc-UERANSIM/README.md

 # osm-5gc-UERANSIM

-This repository explains the installation of OSM and free5Gc in a virtual machine using VirtualBox and their configuration with simple example scenarios.
+This repository explains the installation of OSM, free5Gc, and UERANSIM in a virtual machine using VirtualBox.
+All the steps have been explained in the respective official websites.
+I thought it may be useful to put all things together, so this repository explains the installation.
+Further, I have mentioned a few ways to handle errors during installation (at least they worked for me).

 ***Setting up the Environment***
 1. Set up the system and configure it, see [requirements.md](https://github.com/samareshbera/osm-5gc/blob/main/requirements.md)